Formartine and Buchan Way

 The pathway uses the former railway line linking from Dyce, on the edge of Aberdeen in the south, to the village of Maud where it splits into two routes; eastwards to Peterhead and northwards to Fraserburgh.

 The route is an impressive 53 miles in length, is entirely off road and relatively flat, however it passes through such a varied and interesting landscape that the outlook is constantly changing and the journey never boring.

-The section of the Formartine and Buchan Way between Dyce and Parkhill (crossing of the A947) is going to be upgraded during late 2014 early 2015.
+The section of the Formartine and Buchan Way between Dyce and Parkhill (crossing of the A947) is going to closed from 13th January for approximately 10 weeks for upgrading works.
 Please contact Aberdeen City Council on 01224 523316 or Aberdeenshire Council on 01467 628380 for further information.

 If you are intending to use the Formartine and Buchan Way for an event, please ensure you notify the relevant Councils to ensure there are no planned works at the time of your event.

 In addition to being a great route for recreation and commuting, the former railway line is also an extremely valuable natural corridor providing a haven for many kinds of wildlife in the midst of a productive landscape.

 - Challenge yourself to cycle or ride the whole route or enjoy one or more of the short

 sections, linking with other path networks to make a circular route or catching a bus

 to back where you started.

 - Visit Country Parks, stately homes, historical sites and museums situated alongside